DrTheodor/mc-scheduler/README.md

 # Scheduler Mod

-A FabricMC library mod, that allows you to schedule tasks.
+A MC library mod, that allows you to schedule tasks.

 ## Example Usage